Treaty of Kalisz (1343): Background

-The conclusion of the Treaty of Kalisz in 1343, was preceded by lengthy diplomatic and legal wrangling with a contentious Polish monarch.
+The conclusion of the Treaty of Kalisz in 1343 was preceded by lengthy diplomatic and legal wrangling with a contentious Polish monarch.
 The ecclesiastical court of the Pope was also called upon.
 Pope Benedict XII did not uphold the judgements of the Warsaw Process of 1339 (a pontifical arbitration court process before envoys of Pope Benedict XII, between Poland and the Teutonic Order, that ruled in Poland's favour for the return of the disputed lands and awarded compensation in the amount of 194,500 Grzywna), commissioning a re-examination of the legitimacy of Poland's claims to the disputed lands.
 In 1339, the Grand Master of the Teutonic Order Dietrich von Altenburg had submitted to the papal commission of inquiry (Papal Curia) a document that the Teutonic Order had acquired in 1309—in the Treaty of Soldin from the Margraves of Brandenburg.
 From which it emerged that the Brandenburg Ascanians in December 1231, in Ravenna, were enfeoffed with the Duchy of Pomerania by the Roman-German Emperor Frederick II.
 This enfeoffment of the Ascanians with Pomerania, that had already taken place under the Roman-German Emperor Frederick Barbarossa, was renewed on 8 January 1295, in Mühlhausen.

-The successor to Benedict XII, Pope Clement VI turned out to be an ally of the Teutonic Order.
+The successor to Benedict XII, Pope Clement VI, turned out to be an ally of the Teutonic Order.
 When the Papal Curia sided with the Teutonic Order, under these conditions, King Casimir III could either fight with them or make peace.
 Realising, however, that such a recuperation might prove impossible in his lifetime, whilst pursuing territorial recuperation and expansion south-eastward (in the Kingdom of Galicia–Volhynia) with even larger territories.
 The king chose what he considered a solution that would be less harmful to the Polish Kingdom, that of peace.
-The Teutonic Order were at their peak of power and the outcome of a possible war would probably be unfavourable for Poland.
+The Teutonic Order was at its peak of power and the outcome of a possible war would probably be unfavourable for Poland.
 In the provisions of the Kalisz treaty, King Casimir III was to give up the title and heir of Pomerelia.
-However, the rule of the previous supremacy of the Polish king over Pomerelia including Gdańsk, Chełmno Land and Michałów Land was recognized, King Casimir III did not confirm the rights to Pomerelia to the Teutonic Order, nor did he give it to the Teutonic Order, he merely relinquished reluctantly all rights to these lands.
-The formula, previously developed in 1335 at the Congress of Visegrád, that it was a donation (alms) of the king of Poland to the Teutonic Order meant that on the one hand, the Teutonic Order recognized that these lands were previously Polish (which they previously denied), and at the same time could be theoretically the basis for reclamation claims, for example if the Teutonic Order were ingratitude.
+However, the rule of the previous supremacy of the Polish king over Pomerelia including Gdańsk, Chełmno Land, and Michałów Land was recognized.
+King Casimir III did not confirm the rights to Pomerelia to the Teutonic Order, nor did he give it to the Teutonic Order, he merely relinquished reluctantly all rights to these lands.
+The formula, previously developed in 1335 at the Congress of Visegrád, that it was a donation (alms) of the king of Poland to the Teutonic Order meant that on the one hand, the Teutonic Order recognized that these lands were previously Polish (which they previously denied), and at the same time could be theoretically the basis for reclamation claims, for example, if the Teutonic Order were ingratitude.